 Getting Hard Benefits from Executive S&OP

-Hard benefits – usually measurable in financial terms – are not directly achieved by your Executive S&OP process.
+Hard benefits – usually measurable in financial terms – are not directly achieved.
 They are the result and consequence of the soft benefits, which include such things as:

 - Enhanced Teamwork, at both executive and doer levels

 While these soft benefits cannot be measured with numbers, they’re very real in companies using Executive S&OP successfully.
 The presence of soft benefits can be seen on the faces of the people doing the work, and felt in the tone of discussions that take place.
 Common characteristics in successful Executive S&OP-using companies include: